kartikc727/kartikc727.github.io/my_collections/_posts/2021-06-01-gans-generative-models.md

 In math terms:

 Generative models try to model the joint distribution p(X, Y) while discriminative models try to model p(Y\|X).
 You can see how generative models can be very powerful and we can get discriminative models from them whenever we want by conditioning on the input data.
 Unfortunately, making a good generative model is very difficult, as it has a much harder job to do, and if all we want to do is predict the labels for input data, then training a discriminative model is usually a much simpler process and requires less training data and training time.
+It also makes intuitive sense that generative modeling is much harder than discriminative modeling - most people need to think a lot to decide which restaurant they want to go to for dinner, but if someone else makes suggestions it is easy to decide whether that would be a good choice or not.

 Popular examples of generative models include Generative Adversarial Models (GANs), which we will see in the next sections, and Variational Autoencoders (VAEs).